AtelierLibre/AtelierLibre.github.io/_posts/2020-09-28-Alresford_Street_centrality.md

 *NOTE: This blog post is based on [this notebook](https://github.com/AtelierLibre/blog_post_notebooks/blob/master/200928_Alresford_street_network_centrality.ipynb).*

 This post takes [OSMnx](https://github.com/gboeing/osmnx)'s street network analysis capabilities and applies them onto a small market town in England.
 It considers whether the betweenness centrality and closeness centrality values reflect real-world characteristics that a local person would recognise.
-The nodes are unweighted

-## Plot street junctions coloured by betweenness centrality
+## Street junctions coloured by betweenness centrality

 Of the two network metrics that we are going to look at, betweenness centrality measures the extent to which each node in a network is 'between' all of the others.
 The shortest paths between every pair of nodes in the network are calculated and then every node in the network is given a score based on the proportion of these shortest paths that pass through it.
 It can be seen as a measure of how critical a node is to the network and a means of identifying bottlenecks.